 - Interview the Senior Management Team to identify issues and opportunities

 - Conduct a donor survey to collect engagement preferences and attitudinal data

 - Conduct a staff survey to gain feedback about how best to instil a philanthropic culture

-- Conduct a Board workshop to discuss survey results; review organisational development opportunities to strengthen the "Foundations of Credibility"; prioritise key messages; identify potential collaborators; and agree fundraising goals and investment required
+- Conduct a Board workshop to discuss survey results; review organisational development opportunities to strengthen the 'Foundations of Credibility'; prioritise key messages; identify potential collaborators; and agree on fundraising goals and investment required

 - Finalise 'case statements' and a 'case for support'

 - Refresh website and fundraising collateral